 Out on the scene, the officers may have subjected you to the standardized field sobriety tests.
 Many times people come into my office and say, “I don’t know why I was even arrested.
 I did fine on those tests”.
 What you must understand is that those tests operate on a concept of negative scoring.
 This means if you do 19 of the 20 things correctly on the test, you are not at plus 19.
-Instead, you are at minus 1.
-In essence, you start at 0 and can only lose points.
+Instead, you are at minus one.
+In essence, you start at zero and can only lose points.

 Now that is an absolutely unfair way of grading somebody.
 The police officers may have screwed up the administration of the test but no one takes off points for them.
 In fact, many times judges will allow that evidence in even if the police officer didn’t do the test properly.
 Yet, they hold it against you for failing to do it to their standards.

 As you already know the DMV also brings a case against you.
 This case will cause you to lose your license unless we fight it and win it.
-To take away your license the DMV must prove 4 things beyond a preponderance of the evidence.
+To take away your license the DMV must prove four things beyond a preponderance of the evidence.
 First, were you placed under arrest?
 Second, was there probable cause for your arrest?
 Third, did you take and fail or refuse a breath test?
 And fourth, were you operating a motor vehicle.
-If those 4 things have been proven beyond a preponderance of the evidence, their automatic suspension of your driver’s license will be upheld.
+If those four things have been proven beyond a preponderance of the evidence, their automatic suspension of your driver’s license will be upheld.
 Our job is to try to find a way around this and overturn the automatic suspension if at all possible.

 Role of an Attorney

 One thing that is it important for anyone facing any type of legal trouble to know is exactly what is the role of your attorney.
 Since you don’t normally need an attorney to help you with your day to day affairs, sometimes its important to establish the scope of what it is your attorney will do for you, and what you will be responsible for.
 In any case, the attorney makes all of the tactical decisions on how to handle your case.
 But, they do so with your involvement.
 You are responsible for 4 decisions that cannot be made by your attorney.
-Those decisions are 1.
-Do you plead guilty or Not Guilty.
+Those decisions are: 1.
+Do you plead guilty or not guilty.
 2. Do you testify or not testify.
-3 Do you have a judge or a jury trial and 4.
+3. Do you have a judge or a jury trial and 4.
 Do you appeal or not.

-Those 4 decisions must be made solely by you, and cannot be made for you by anyone, including your attorney.
+Those four decisions must be made solely by you, and cannot be made for you by anyone, including your attorney.
 Of course, we will advise and counsel you to help you make your decision.
 All of the other decisions in your defense are made by your attorney.
 This is one reason why it’s crucial to have confidence in the attorney you choose.
 If you don’t have confidence in your attorney, you will go crazy wondering if they are truly defending you.
 We stack our knowledge up against any other lawyer in the state.
 At Ruane Attorneys, we know we can help you with your case.